philsf-biostat/SAR-2018-005-JM/report/analise_dados_JM_2018a-v01.md

 |    Mumps     |     8.314      |    8.285     | 0.88968 |
 |   Rubella    |     4.607      |    5.116     | 0.08458 |

+Table: **Table 7** Comparison of vaccine potency by qPCR assay method.
+The p-values presented correspond to Welch-ANOVA tests comparing the monoplex assays with the multiplex assays, per Virus.

 <!-- # Exceções e Desvios do teste -->